keyur22/robofriends/README.md

 # robofriends

-This app allows you to search your friends using their names from a collection of robofriends.
+This app allows the user to search his friend by name from a collection of robofriends JSONPlaceholder API is used to get user data.
-It makes use of [robohash](https://robohash.org/) web service to dynamically generate robot avatars.
+Robohash Web service is used to create robot avatars of users.

-**Technologies Used:** React, HTML5, CSS3, JS
+**Technologies Used:** React, HTML5, CSS3, JS(ES6)

 **External Web Services:** Robohash, JSONPlaceholder